galvez/plainbudget/README.md

 - **Multipliers** can added to any referenced group or value.

-- Blocks fo text with invalid syntax will be ignored and remain intact in the source.
+- Blocks of text with invalid syntax will be ignored and remain intact in the source.

 - Circular dependencies (group references) will cause both groups to be ignored.